Dhahran: Demographics

 The population of Dhahran is mainly Saudi, but also includes many expatriates from Asian countries, such as Bangladesh, India, Indonesia, Nepal, Pakistan and the Philippines, as well as countries such as the United States, Canada, European countries, Turkey, South Africa, Australia and New Zealand.
 There are also many non-Saudi Arab nationals living in Dhahran, such as Yemenis, Egyptians, Jordanians, Lebanese, Palestinians, Sudanese, and Syrians.
 The 1993 population of the city was 73,691.
 According to a 2004 census the total population of the Dhahran municipality is 97,446.

 Many companies that employ relatively large numbers of expatriates have built fenced-in compounds where only expatriates live; however, the largest compound, the Saudi Aramco Residential Camp in Dhahran provides accommodation to many different nationalities.
 Although built originally to house only expatriate oil company employees (mainly Americans) to provide a degree of Western comfort and separation from the restrictions of Saudi and Islamic laws, the community today has shifted somewhat in line with the reduction of western residents into a multi-ethnic mosaic of Saudis, other Arab nationalities (e.g., Egyptian and Jordanian), Asians, Europeans, South Americans, Africans and Australians.
 While only employees of Saudi Aramco live on the camp, their nationalities reflect those of the company as a whole.
 There are also several neighborhoods, or suburbs just outside the main Saudi Aramco Camp, such as Doha District (حي الدوحه) Dana District (حي الدانة) and Aljamiah District (حي الجامعة), where Saudi Aramco gives home loans to Saudi employees to build their own homes.

 Dhahran is unique in a way that majority of the population live inside gated communities, whether built by Saudi Aramco, KFUPM or military.

 Government, law, and security

 Dhahran is part of the Eastern Province, the largest province in Saudi Arabia.
 The province is governed by Prince Saud bin Nayef bin Abdulaziz Al Saud.
-Just like the rest of the country, the law of Shari’a, or Islamic law is adhered to.
-Following the Saudi Arabian municipal elections in 2005, members of the municipal councils were elected.
+Just like the rest of the country, the law of Sharia, or Islamic law is adhered to.
+Following the 2005 Saudi Arabian municipal elections, members of the municipal councils were elected.

 Dhahran is guarded as it is a high visibility city.
 The Saudi Special Emergency Forces' Eastern Province headquarters are located in Dhahran near the Saudi Aramco residential camp.
 There are many security checkpoints throughout the city that have been almost permanently in place since the Riyadh Compound Bombings.

 The first American consulate was opened in Dhahran in 1944.